Hamiltonian Floer theory on surfaces: Application: A new spectral invariant and its computation on surfaces

 \subsubsection{A new spectral norm}

-The fact that the PSS-image spectral invariants satisfy the triangle inequality for the fundamental class allows us to define an associated bi-invariant pseudo-norm on $\widetilde{Ham}(M,\omega)$ which descends to a non-degenerate bi-invariant norm on $Ham(M,\omega)$. \begin{defn} Let $(M,\omega)$ be a compact rational semi-positive symplectic manifold.
+The fact that the PSS-image spectral invariants satisfy the triangle inequality for the fundamental class allows us to define an associated symplectic conjugation invariant pseudo-norm on $\widetilde{Ham}(M,\omega)$ which descends to a non-degenerate conjugation invariant norm on $Ham(M,\omega)$. \begin{definition} Let $(M,\omega)$ be a compact rational semi-positive symplectic manifold.
 We define the function

-Which descends to the \textbf{PSS-image pseudo-norm} on $\widetilde{Ham}(M,\omega)$ by defining
+which descends to the \textbf{PSS-image pseudo-norm} on $\widetilde{Ham}(M,\omega)$ by defining